julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_plugins.md

 ---
 title: anyquery plugins
-description: Learn how to use the anyquery plugins command in AnyQuery.
+description: Learn how to use the anyquery plugins command in Anyquery.
 ---

 Print the plugins installed on the system